Tatanagar–Ernakulam Express

 The 18189 / 18190 Tatanagar–Ernakulam Express is an express class train operated by the South Eastern Railway of India connecting Ernakulam (Kochi) with the steel-producing city Jamshedpur in Jharkhand state.
 The Tatanagar- Ernakulam Express is the replacement train of Tatanagar - Alappuzha Express.
 It covers 2,297 kilometres (1,427 mi) at an average speed of 51 kilometres per hour (32 mph).

 Traction

+Earlier was WDM-3A or WDP-4B.
 It is hauled by a Tatanagar Loco Shed based WAP-7 electric locomotive from end to end.